MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-sources-enhanced.md

 ---

 # Add and manage an event source in an eventstream (preview)

-Once you created an eventstream, you can connect it to various data sources and destinations.
+Once you create an eventstream, you can connect it to various data sources and destinations.

+Eventstream not only allows you to stream data from Microsoft sources, but also supports ingestion from third-party platforms like Google Cloud and Amazon Kinesis with new messaging connectors.
+This expanded capability offers seamless integration of external data streams into Fabric, providing greater flexibility and enabling you to gain real-time insights from multiple sources.

 In this article, you learn about the event sources that you can add to an eventstream with enhanced capabilities that are in preview.

 ## Prerequisites

-Before you start, you must complete the following prerequisites:

-- Get access to a **premium workspace** with **Contributor** or above permissions where your eventstream is located.
+- Access to the Fabric **premium workspace** for your eventspace with **Contributor** or higher permissions.

-There are prerequisites specific to each source that are documented in the source-specific articles.
+- Prerequisites specific to each source that are documented in the following source-specific articles.

 ## Supported sources

 Fabric event streams with enhanced capabilities support the following sources.
-Use links in the table to navigate to articles that provide more details about adding specific sources.
+Each article provides details and instructions for adding specific sources.

 - [Azure Event Hubs](add-source-azure-event-hubs-enhanced.md)
 - [Azure IoT Hub](add-source-azure-iot-hub-enhanced.md)